 To compile this report, the author reviewed the current literature available, conducted opensource research, and engaged with several stakeholders through interviews and email correspondence.
 The purpose of this data collection phase was to

-- 1. understand what information was already consolidated and available, and - 2. determine the key international stakeholders involved in the adoption of alternative technologies, and gather information regarding identified organizations' and programs' missions and contributions.
+- understand what information was already consolidated and available, and - determine the key international stakeholders involved in the adoption of alternative technologies and gather information regarding the missions and contributions of the identified organizations and programs.

 3.0 International Stakeholders